vshn/signalilo/README.md

   Path of private key file for TLS-enabled webhook endpoint.
 TLS is enabled when both TLS_CERT and TLS_KEY are set.
 * `--alertmanager_pluginoutput_annotations`/`SIGNALILO_ALERTMANAGER_PLUGINOUTPUT_ANNOTATIONS`:
   The name of an annotation to retrieve the `plugin_output` from.
 Can be set multiple times in which case the first annotation with a value found is used.
 * `--alertmanager_pluginoutput_by_states`/`SIGNALILO_ALERTMANAGER_PLUGINOUTPUT_BY_STATES`:
   Enables support for dynamically selecting the Annotation name used for the Plugin Output based on the computed Service State.
   See [Plugin Output](#plugin-output) for more details on this option.
 * `--alertmanager_custom_severity_levels`/`SIGNALILO_ALERTMANAGER_CUSTOM_SEVERITY_LEVELS`:
   Add or override the default mapping of the `severity` label of the Alert to an Icinga Service State.
 Use the format `label_name=service_state`.
 The `service_state` can be `0` for OK, `1` for Warning, `2` for Critical, and `3` for Unknown.
 Can be set multiple times and you can also override the default values for the labels `warning` and `critical`.
-The `severity` label is not case sensitive.
+The `severity` label is not case-sensitive.

 The environment variable names are generated from the command-line flags.
 The flag is uppercased and all `-` characters are replaced with `_`.
-Signalilo uses the newline character `\n` to split flags that are allowed multiple times (like `SIGNALILO_ALERTMANAGER_PLUGINOUTPUT_ANNOTATIONS`) into an array.
+Signalilo uses the newline character `\n` to split flags that are allowed multiple times ( like `SIGNALILO_ALERTMANAGER_PLUGINOUTPUT_ANNOTATIONS`) into an array.

 ## Integration to Prometheus/Alertmanager.